 Note.
 All array arguments are assumed-shape arrays.
 The extent in each dimension must be exactly that required by the problem.
-Notation such as ' $\mathbf{x}(n)$ ' is used in the argument descriptions to specify that the array \mathbf{x} must have exactly n elements.
+Notation such as ' $\mathbf{x}(n)$ ' is used in the argument descriptions to specify that the array \mathbf{x} must have exactly n elements

-This procedure derives the value of the following problem parameter from the shape of the supplied arrays.
+This procedure derives the values of the following problem parameters from the shape of the supplied arrays.

 '''

-n - the order of the matrix A
+n - the order of the band matrix A k_l \geq 0 - the number of sub-diagonals in the band matrix A

 '''